tonethar/IGME-430-Fall-2024/exercises/4-http-methods-with-json-server.md

   - The user will be able to type in a quote `index` and view that specific quote
   - Review the quotes endpoints above - one of these will fetch a quote by its `index` value
   - This time make sure that only the single matching quote is downloaded from the server, NOT the entire array!
   - ***One issue you will run into -*** `btn-search` (the "?" button in the text input) is inside of an HTML `<form>` tag.
-Clicking the button will cause the browser to "submit" the form, which reloads the HTML page, which will wipe out any chnages you have made to the DOM.
+Clicking the button will cause the browser to "submit" the form, which reloads the HTML page, which will wipe out any changes you have made to the DOM (ex. displaying a quote).
 You will need to disable this default "submit" behavior of the `<form>`.
 Here is the starting code for the `btn-search` button:

 ```js
 // don't forget to declare and initialize btnSearch